ViruKonade/DiscoveryAutomation/README.md

 #Procedure to run
 1) Open Eclispe
-2) Import project as mevan
+2) Import project as maven
-3) Go to TestRunner and Run as JUnit test
+3) Go to TestRunner and Run as JUnit test -